A giant panda eating bamboo on the wooded slopes of Chengdu's panda breeding base

 Jack has spent ten years working with the guides, drivers and hoteliers across China.
 He'll be your contact from first enquiry to final airport pickup.

-Tell us about your Chengdu trip
+Design your Chengdu trip

 Enquiring about